Individual Privacy Accounting for Differentially Private Stochastic Gradient Descent: Individual Privacy of DP-SGD

 \subsection{Computational Challenges of Individual Privacy}

-Before we expand on the computational challenges, we first give more details on how the single-step RDP for every example is computed.
-Computing the single-step RDP in practice is more complex than the simple example in Section~\ref{subsec:background} because the analysis in \cite{AbadiCGMMTZ16} involves \emph{privacy amplification by subsampling} \citep{BalleBG18,MironovTZ19,ZhuW19,WangBK19}.
-Roughly speaking, randomly sampling a minibatch in DP-SGD strengthens the privacy guarantees since most points in the dataset are not involved in a single step.

-Poisson sampling is assumed when formalizing the output distributions of a pair of neighboring datasets, i.e., each example is sampled independently with probability $p$.
-Let $\vv=\sum_{i\in \sM}\vg_{i}$ be the sum of the minibatch of gradients of $\sD$, where $\sM$ is the set of sampled indices.
-Consider also a neighboring dataset $\sD'$ that has one datapoint $\vd$ (with gradient $\vg$) added.
-Because of Poisson sampling, the output is exactly $\vv$ with probability $1-p$ ($\vg$ is not sampled) and is $\vv' = \vv + \vg$ with probability $p$ ($\vg$ is sampled).
-Suppose we still add isotropic Gaussian noise, the output distributions of two neighboring datasets are

-The RDP of $\vd$ at the current step is the Rényi divergences between Equation~(\ref{eq:dpsgd_eq1}) and~(\ref{eq:dpsgd_eq2}).
-For a given $\sigma$ and $p$, one can use the $L_{2}$ norm of $\vg$ to compute the upper bounds of the Rényi divergences.

-The first challenge is that computing individual privacy at each step requires batch gradient norms, which are impractical to compute when running SGD.
-There is some privacy cost for $\vd$ even if it is not sampled in the current batch because the above analysis takes advantage of the subsampling randomness.
-The worst-case privacy analysis of DP-SGD does not have this problem because it simply assumes all examples have the maximum possible norm, i.e., the clipping threshold.
+The first challenge is that computing exact privacy costs at each step requires batch gradient norms, which is impractical when running SGD.
+At each update, we need the gradient of every example to compute the corresponding RDP between Equation~\ref{eq:dpsgd_eq1} and~\ref{eq:dpsgd_eq2}.
+The worst-case privacy analysis of DP-SGD does not have this problem because it simply assumes all examples have the maximum possible gradient, i.e., the clipping threshold.

 The second challenge is that the RDP of every example at each step needs to be computed numerically.
-When the privacy analysis involves subsampling, numerical computations are necessary to get tight bounds on the Rényi divergences \citep{AbadiCGMMTZ16,WangBK19,MironovTZ19,GopiLW21}.
-In \cite{AbadiCGMMTZ16}, only one numerical computation is required because all examples are assumed to have the worst-case privacy cost over all iterations.
-However, when computing individual privacy parameters, the number of numerical computations is the same as the number of different gradient norms.
-The number of different norms could be as large as $n\times T$, where $n$ is the dataset size and $T$ is the number of iterations.
+It has been shown that numerical computations are necessary to get tight bounds on the Rényi divergences between Equation~\ref{eq:dpsgd_eq1} and~\ref{eq:dpsgd_eq2} \citep{AbadiCGMMTZ16,WangBK19,MironovTZ19,GopiLW21}.
+In \cite{AbadiCGMMTZ16}, only one numerical computation is required because all examples are assumed to have the worst-case privacy cost.
+However, when computing individual privacy parameters, the number of numerical computations is the same as the number of different gradients that could be as large as $n\times T$, where $n$ is the dataset size and $T$ is the number of iterations.